Michelle Visage: Early life

 Visage grew up in New Jersey.
 She was adopted and was aware of this from an early age.
 Visage, adopted by two Jewish parents, was raised Jewish.
-Her biological father was also Jewish, while her biological mother was Irish and Italian Catholic.
-Despite living in a lower middle class town without many Jewish people, her parents worked to make sure she could attend Hebrew school and have a bat mitzvah, as well as having a Catholic confirmation.
+Her biological father was also Jewish, while her biological mother was a Catholic of Hungarian, Irish, and Italian descent.
+Despite living in a town without many Jewish people, her parents worked to make sure she could attend Hebrew school and have a bat mitzvah, as well as having a Catholic confirmation.
 She attended South Plainfield High School in South Plainfield, New Jersey, graduating in 1986.

 When Visage was 16, she won a Madonna lookalike competition.
 She then moved to New York and attended the American Musical and Dramatic Academy in Manhattan for two years.
 Growing up, Visage looked up to Madonna, Belinda Carlisle, Pat Benatar, Stevie Nicks, Cyndi Lauper and Dale Bozzio.
 After finishing her studies she stayed in New York City to pursue a career as an actress.

 In New York she was active in the club scene.
 Her mother Arlene gave her a fake ID so she could make connections to help further her career.
 Visage's mother died when she was 30.
 Visage became prominent in the New York drag ball scene and learned voguing from various people including Willi Ninja.
 She also became involved with Cesar Valentino and the pair appeared voguing together on the television show The Latin Connection in 1988, which they said was the first time voguing had appeared on national TV.

 Michelle adopted her surname, Visage, after gaining the nickname "cara" ("face" in Spanish) from walking the face category while in the New York ball scene.
 However, because people pronounced it incorrectly she decided to change it to "visage" ("face" in French).
 She has kept the name since that time.
 Visage also met her future friend and co-star RuPaul for the first time in the late 1980s, when she attended club nights and parties hosted by Susanne Bartsch.
 In 1989, Visage performed at "The Love Ball", which was organized by Bartsch as a benefit for the Design Industries Foundation For AIDS.
 It is said that The Love Ball is where Madonna first witnessed voguing, the inspiration for her song "Vogue".
 During the day she worked as a receptionist at the shop Casablanca and Fundamental Things in the New York garment district.